MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/webapi/use-web-api-functions.md

 ---
-title: "Use Web API functions (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Use Web API functions (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
-description: "Functions are reusable operations that are used with a GET request to retrieve data from Dynamics 365" ms.custom: "" ms.date: 10/31/2017 ms.reviewer: ""
+description: "Functions are reusable operations that are used with a GET request to retrieve data from Dynamics 365 for Customer Engagement" ms.custom: "" ms.date: 10/31/2017 ms.reviewer: ""